Yummy-Yums/Exercises-From-Books-Read/README.md

 ctrl -C to copy it to the clipboard, and then run your program.
 It could replace the text on the clipboard with just the phone numbers and email addresses it finds.

+### Backing up a folder into a ZIP File
+Answer - backupToZip.py

+Say you’re working on a project whose files you keep in a folder named *C:\AlsPythonBook*.
+You’re worried about losing your work, so you’d like to create ZIP file “snapshots” of the entire folder.
+You’d like to keep different versions, so you want the ZIP file’s filename to increment each time it is made; for example, AlsPythonBook_1.zip, AlsPythonBook_2.zip, AlsPythonBook_3.zip, and so on.

+### Renaming Files with American-Style Dates to European-Style Dates
+Answer - renameDates.py

+Say your boss emails you thousands of files with American-style dates (MM-DD-Y Y Y Y) in their names and needs them renamed to European- style dates (DD-MM-Y Y Y Y).
+This boring task could take all day to do by hand!

+### Mad Libs

+Answer - mad_libs.py

+Create a Mad Libs program that reads in text files and lets the user add their own text anywhere the word ADJECTIVE, NOUN, ADVERB, or VERB appears in the text file.
+For example, a text file may look like this:

+The ADJECTIVE panda walked to the NOUN and then VERB.
+A nearby NOUN was unaffected by these events.
+The program would find these occurrences and prompt the user to replace them.

+*Enter an adjective:*
+*silly*

+*Enter a noun:*
+*chandelier*

+*Enter a verb:*
+*screamed*

+*Enter a noun:*
+*pickup truck*

+The following text file would then be created:
+The silly panda walked to the chandelier and then screamed.
+A nearby pickup truck was unaffected by these events.

+The results should be printed to the screen and saved to a new text file

+### Regex Search

+Answer - regex_search.py

+Write a program that opens all .txt files in a folder and searches for any line that matches a user-supplied regular expression.
+The results should be printed to the screen.

+### Generating Random Quiz Files

+Answer - randomQuizGenerator.py

+Say you’re a geography teacher with 35 students in your class and you want to give a pop quiz on US state capitals.
+Alas, your class has a few bad eggs in it, and you can’t trust the students not to cheat.
+You’d like to randomize the order of questions so that each quiz is unique, making it impossible for anyone to crib answers from anyone else.
+Of course, doing this by hand would be a lengthy and boring affair.
+Fortunately, you know some Python.

+1. Creates 35 different quizzes
+2. Creates 50 multiple-choice questions for each quiz, in random order
+3. Provides the correct answer and three random wrong answers for each question, in random order
+4. Writes the quizzes to 35 text files
+5. Writes the answer keys to 35 text files

+###  Sandwich Maker
+Write a program that asks users for their sandwich preferences.
+The pro- gram should use PyInputPlus to ensure that they enter valid input, such as:
+• Using inputMenu() for a bread type: wheat, white, or sourdough.
+• Using inputMenu() for a protein type: chicken, turkey, ham, or tofu.•
+• Using inputYesNo() to ask if they want cheese.
+• If so, using inputMenu() to ask for a cheese type: cheddar, Swiss, or mozzarella.
+• Using inputYesNo() to ask if they want mayo, mustard, lettuce, or tomato.
+• Using inputInt() to ask how many sandwiches they want.
+Make sure this number is 1 or more.

+Come up with prices for each of these options, and have your program display a total cost after the user enters their selection.